-Disorganisation in the warehouse creates waste, including trash, obsolete inventory, and unusable storage space.
+Disorganization in the warehouse creates waste, including trash, obsolete inventory, and unusable storage space.
 However, when you properly optimise your warehouse layout and storage systems, you can minimise clutter and maximise your floor space.
 This automatically translates to reduced waste, which may be one of your warehouse organisation goals.

 Step 3: Implement changes to optimise your organisation

 With goals set, it’s time to actually implement changes in your warehouse organisation to optimise it.
-What changes you make and how drastic those changes are may vary, depending on your initial assessment and what goals your brand prioritises.
+What changes you make and how drastic those changes are may vary, depending on your initial assessment and what goals your brand prioritizes.